Coroutine

 Parallel Execution

-When we need to execute multiple tasks concurrently and obtain results, we can use Workerman\Parallel
+When you need to run multiple tasks concurrently and collect their results, use Workerman\Parallel:

 <?php